martinpeck/sudoku-solver/README.md

-# Suduko Solver
+# Sudoku Solver

-This is a simple Python script that solves Suduko puzzles.
+This is a simple Python script that solves Sudoku puzzles.